German court finds Syrian ex-colonel guilty of crimes against humanity | DW | 13.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A German court has found a Syrian former army colonel guilty of crimes against humanity, handing him a life sentence.
-The trial is the first to take place anywhere examining state-sponsored torture in Syrian Civil War.
+It was a landmark trial to examine state-sponsored torture during the Syrian civil war.

-A court in Germany found a Syrian former colonel guilty on charges of state torture on Thursday, and sentenced him to a life term in prison.
+A court in Germany found a Syrian former colonel guilty on charges of state torture on Thursday and sentenced him to life in prison.

-Anwar Raslan was found guilty of overseeing the murder of 27 people at the Al-Khatib detention centre in Damascus.
+Anwar Raslan was found guilty of overseeing the murder of 27 people at the Al-Khatib detention center in Damascus.

 The prosecution of Raslan has taken place under the principle of universal jurisdiction, allowing the prosecution of possible war crimes committed by foreigners in other states.

-The trial in the higher regional court in Koblenz in the state of Rhineland-Palatinate is a world first, connecting alleged crimes against humanity with the Syrian state itself.
+The trial in the higher regional court in Koblenz in the state of Rhineland-Palatinate is a world first, connecting crimes against humanity with state-backed torture in Syira.

 The 58-year-old former colonel had denied committing torture or giving instructions for others to commit torture.